 I hope to find you well.

-This is Ali Alaa and this is Phishy writeup for CyberDefenders platform’s challenge.
+This is Ali Alaa and this is Insider writeup for CyberDefenders platform’s challenge.

-This is a Disk Forensics challenge and if you wanna find more about this topic you can try Phishy challenge.
+This is a Linux forensics challenge and if you wanna find more about this topic you can try Insider.

 So, lets start….